CPK Insurance

 • Commercial auto minimum liability in Oregon is $25,000/$50,000/$20,000, so moving companies should verify their vehicle coverage meets or exceeds these limits.

-• Oregon requires businesses to maintain proof of general liability coverage for most commercial leases, which matters for movers renting yards, offices, or warehouse space.
+• Most commercial leases in Oregon require proof of general liability coverage, which matters for movers renting yards, offices, or warehouse space.

 • Moving companies should confirm their policy includes commercial auto for listed trucks and any hired auto or non-owned auto exposure used for jobs.